monojit18/CrossCloudWorkshop/README.md

 > [!NOTE]
 >
 > - We will use this Test VM to test end to end VPN connectivity between Azure and GCP.
-> - The VM ccan be of any configuration of your choide; above setup is just an example
+> - The VM can be of any configuration of your choice; above setup is just an example.